ADSafetyJointLab/PPTNet/README.md

 ```
 ---
 ## Dataset
-The **TF4CHE** (Traffic Flow Dataset for China’s Congested Highways & Expressways) is derived from the UAV-based **AD4CHE** dataset, calibrated to ~5 cm accuracy at 100 m altitude.
+The **TF4CHE** (Traffic Flow Dataset for China’s Congested Highways & Expressways) is derived from the UAV-based **AD4CHE** dataset, calibrated to approximately 5 cm accuracy at 100 m altitude.
 TF4CHE is pre-processed into a consolidated time-series format suitable for traffic flow prediction and congestion identification.

 - **Coverage**
   - **11 road segments** (`Road_segment_1.csv` … `Road_segment_11.csv`), each corresponding to a distinct expressway section in five Chinese cities (originally 68 AD4CHE segments, consolidated by route).